ADP-1/Face-recognition-Attendence-System/README.md

 ## :gear: Technologies Used

 - Python 3.x
-- OpenCV (cv2)
+- OpenCV (cv2) for image processing and computer vision tasks
-- face_recognition library
+- face_recognition library for facial recognition algorithms
-- Firebase Admin SDK
+- Firebase Admin SDK for database management and cloud storage
-- NumPy
+- NumPy for numerical operations on arrays and matrices
-- cvzone
+- cvzone for additional computer vision utilities
-- Threading
+- Threading for concurrent execution, improving performance by running multiple tasks simultaneously
 - Pickle for data serialization

 ## :rocket: Installation